 \section{Conclusions}

-In this paper we have introduced the SPP in GCS, a very versatile generalization of the classical SPP.
+In this paper we have introduced the SPP in GCS, a versatile generalization of the classical SPP.
 Our main contribution is a compact MICP formulation for the solution of this NP-hard problem.
-Numerical tests show that the convex relaxation of our MICP is typically very tight, enabling us to quickly solve large problem instances to global optimality.
-We have demonstrated the applicability of the proposed framework to control systems: many optimal control problems are interpretable as SPPs in GCS and, in our tests, the proposed MICP outperforms state-of-the-art techniques for their solution.
+Numerical experiments show that the convex relaxation of our formulation is typically very tight, and it enables us to quickly solve large problems to global optimality.
+We have demonstrated the applicability of the proposed framework to control systems: many optimal control problems are interpretable as SPPs in GCS and, in our tests, the proposed formulation outperforms state-of-the-art techniques for their solution.